phase2/grunt-drupal-tasks/README.md

-Drupal Grunt Starter
+Drupal Grunt Build and Testing Tools
 ===

+Requirements
+---

+* Node.js
+* Grunt CLI

-Getting started:
+Getting started

-1. Node.js and Grunt CLI must be installed.
-Ensure you can run "npm" and "grunt --help".

-1. To install dependencies for the Drupal Grunt script, run "npm install" in the project directory where package.json is located.
+---

+Including in an existing project:

+1. Copy Gruntconfig.json and Gruntfile.js from this project's example directory to your project.
+Add the grunt and drupal-grunt-starter dependency to your package.json or copy package.json as well.

+1. Run "npm install" to install dependencies.

+Setting up a new project:

+1. In an empty directory, run: npm install --save-dev grunt git+ssh://git@bitbucket.org/phase2tech/drupal-grunt-starter.git

+1. Copy the contents of the example directory in drupal-grunt-starter to the new project directory.

+Configuration
+---

-1. Update package.json as needed to provide non-standard paths or to enable Compass SASS to CSS compilation for custom themes.
+1. Update Gruntconfig.json as needed to specify a custom source or build path or to enable Compass SASS to CSS compilation for custom themes.

+Extending
+---

-1. Update Gruntfile as needed to add build steps or other project-specific actions.
+1. Update Gruntfile.js as needed to add build steps or other project-specific actions.

-1. Run "grunt" to execute a full project build or use parameters to execute a specific action (i.e. "grunt compass").